fusionx3/fusionx3.github.io/_posts/2017-10-20-wpa-on-krack.md

 ### **What is WPA2?**

 WPA2 (Wi-Fi Protected Access II) is the protocol used in the encryption of wireless network communications (Wi-Fi).
-It superseded the [WEP](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy) (Wired Equivalent Privacy) algorithm which proved to be [extremely weak and easily broken](https://eprint.iacr.org/2007/120.pdf).
+It has superseded the [WEP](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy) (Wired Equivalent Privacy) algorithm which was proven to be [extremely weak and easily broken](https://eprint.iacr.org/2007/120.pdf).
 <br>

 ### **What is the Bug?**

 Typically, after the authentication process followed by association between the client (your computer) and the AP (Wi-Fi router), a _4-way handshake_ takes place.
-The result of this handshake
+This handshake results in the generation and exchange of [ different keys](https://security.stackexchange.com/a/149236) that are used in the encryption process of all further traffic between the client and the AP.

-For some detailed information, check this [answer on StackExchange](https://security.stackexchange.com/a/149236).
+Since the radio waves are not 100% reliable, the protocol ensures that the key exchange is performed correctly by repeating the _Step 3_ the 4-way handshake.
+The 3rd step contains what is known by a **nonce**, _which is a random integer generated for a single purpose_, and in our case, it is used in the mathematical process of key(s) generation.
+Every time _Step 3_ is sent, the key is _reinstalled_.

 ### **The Impact of the Bug**